music-encoding/guidelines/_guidelines-v4/06-neumes/03-neumesnotation.md

 **Example 1:**

-**St Gall Notation** Oriscus (one-note ornamental neume).
+**St Gall notation** Oriscus (one-note ornamental neume).
 The oriscus is the middle note of a three-note raising gesture (commonly called _salicus_ in the literature).
 {% include figure img="modules/neumes/salicus.png" %}

 <neume>